genesiscommunitysuccess/docs/docs/02_database/09_api-reference/02_dependency-injection.md

 ## @Module

-All classes that need to be created on microservice startup need to be annotated with the @Module annotation.
-This  also ensures the instance is created as singleton.
+All classes that need to be created on microservice start-up need to be annotated with @Module.
+This ensures the instance is created as singleton.

 ## @ProviderOf

 This is used to annotate a class that is responsible for acting as Factory for a specified type.
-Adding the @Singleton annotation ensures only one Factory class is created.
+Adding the `@Singleton` annotation ensures only one Factory class is created.

-Example:-
+Example:
 ```kotlin
 import com.google.inject.Provider
 import com.google.inject.Singleton